Suyog7130/suyog7130.github.io/content/pages/about.md

 	</summary>

 <p style="text-align:justified">
 Heya, this is Suyog.
-Currently, I am a second year PhD candidate at the Department of Physics, the University of Tokyo (UTokyo).
-I am a member of the Research Center for Early Universe (RESCEU).
+Currently, I am a Physics PhD student working with Prof <a href="https://www.resceu.s.u-tokyo.ac.jp/~kipp/">Kipp Cannon</a> at the <a href="http://www.resceu.s.u-tokyo.ac.jp/">Research Center for Early Universe</a>, the <a href="http://www.u-tokyo.ac.jp/en/index.html">University of Tokyo</a>.
 My primary research focus is on detection and data analysis methods for Gravitational waves, with some applications of machine learning tuned in.
-At UTokyo, I am supported by the embassy-recommended MEXT Scholarship and the ASPIRE-GW program, together with a few more short-term research grants.
+At UTokyo, I am supported by the embassy-recommended <a href="https://www.mext.go.jp/a_menu/koutou/ryugaku/06032818.htm">MEXT Scholarship</a> and the <a href="https://aspire-gw.com/">ASPIRE-GW</a> program, together with a few more short-term research grants.
 </p>
 <p style="text-align:justified">
 My research and other interests are broad and indiscriminate.
 And so are my hobbies and experiences, ranging from dabbling in cutting-edge Machine Learning research to masquerading as a wannabe writer.
 You can find more about these on this website.
 </p>
 <p style="text-align:justified">
-Prior to RESCEU, I was a master's student at the Institute of Cosmic Ray Research, UTokyo.
-My undergraduate degree is in Mechanical Engineering with specialization in Design and Manufacturing, from IIITDM Kancheerpuram, Chennai.
-I was born and raised in a quaint little town called Mandla in the heart of India, amidst a pleasant life full of stories, warm summers, trees, and books.
+Prior to RESCEU, I was a master's student at the <a href="https://www.icrr.u-tokyo.ac.jp/">Institute of Cosmic Ray Research</a>, UTokyo.
+My undergraduate degree is in Mechanical Engineering with specialization in Design and Manufacturing, from <a href="https://iiitdm.ac.in/">IIITDM Kancheerpuram</a>, Chennai.
+I was born and raised in a quaint little town called <a href="https://mandla.nic.in/en/">Mandla</a> in the heart of India, amidst a pleasant life full of stories, warm summers, trees, and books.
 </p>
 </br></br>
 </details>